-Kenitra Train Station / Silvio d’Ascia Architecture
+Kenitra Train Station / Silvio d’Ascia Architecture + Omar Kobbité Architectes

 -

-Architects: Silvio d’Ascia Architecture
+Architects: Omar Kobbité Architectes, Silvio d’Ascia Architecture

 - Area: 13500.0 m2